Deprecation Updates

 Access Key

-The Access Key option in the Section screen will be deprecated and removed in a future release.
+The Access Key option in the Section screen is deprecated and will be removed in a future release.

 While Access Keys were, in the past, used as an accessibility aid, this is no longer the case owing to inconsistent implementation in browsers and screen readers.
 The following is from a WebAIM article"